tud-amr/mpc_planner_ws/README.md

 For the licensed **Forces Pro** solver (https://www.embotech.com/softwareproducts/forcespro/overview/) used in the papers, installation instructions are included below.

-> **Note:** To use Forces Pro in the containerized environment, a floating license is required.
-If you have a regular license you cannot use it in the containerized environment.
+> **Note:** To use Forces Pro in the containerized environment, both a floating and regular license is required.
+If you only have a regular license, you cannot use it in the containerized environment.
 Instead, you can try to install the planner outside of the container (see https://github.com/tud-amr/mpc_planner).

 <details>
     <summary><h3  style="display:inline-block"> Forces Pro (optional)</h3></summary>
-Note that a Floating license is required to run Forces Pro in the docker container.

-You will need to set up both a regular and floating solver.

 **Regular Solver:** Go to my.embotech.com, log in to your account.
 Assign a regular license to your computer.
 Then download the client to `~/forces_pro_client/` **outside of the container**.
 If you have the solver in a different location, add its path to `PYTHONPATH`.